-When creating a child model, the main diagram element type of the base model is inherited to the child model.
-By default, the main diagram element is the subprocess type but it can also be some other process step type.
+When creating a child model, the main process level element type of the base model is inherited to the child model.
+By default, the main process level element is the subprocess type but it can also be some other process step type.
 Note that other attributes of the process step are not inherited, only the process step type.
-If the main diagram element type is changed in the base model, it is not updated to the child model.
+If the main process level element type is changed in the base model, it is not updated to the child model.
 However, if you change the base model to another, the child model inherits the main process level element type of the new base model.

 Any user can select a base model for a new model when the model is created.
 However only QPR Modeling Client administrators can create a base model and change the base model of a model.

 Connect to Server and click the New button in the quick access toolbar.
 In the New Model dialog, select the Base Model option.
 Click the Browse button and select a base model from the Server.
 Click Open.
 Click OK in the New Model dialog.

 If you have already created a Server model and want to start using a base model, open the Server Model Options page of the Modeling Options dialog and click the Browse button.
 Select a base model from the list and click Open.
 If you prefer not to use certain base model elements, uncheck the corresponding Use from base model checkboxes.
 Click OK in the modeling options dialog.
 Note that the settings of the base model affect the child model and certain model elements may be deleted.